-SLAB is committed to the promotion of equality and to tackling discrimination of any form, including age, disability, gender, race, religion or belief and sexual orientation
+SLAB is committed to the promotion of equality and to tackling discrimination of any form, including age, disability, gender, race, religion or belief, sexual orientation, gender identity, marriage & civil partnership and pregnancy & maternity.

 Our equality aims and priorities